HEFLoRa/Keycloak-on-Frost-Server-Introduction/README.md

 ![Keycloak-New-Client](https://user-images.githubusercontent.com/43475725/125332172-25ba0d80-e349-11eb-8438-8a3d77c67173.png)

 Now there should a client for the Frost server.

 ## Set up Frost
-You can start the Frost server with the given docker-compose file (if you haven't done it alreday by using the shared docker-compose file).
-You can access the server on http://loclahost:5000 or on http://localhost:1883 if 5000 is already in usage.
+You can start the Frost server with the given docker-compose file (if you haven't done it alreday by using the shared docker-compose file) and connect its authorization to the Keycloak instance.
+You can access the frost server on http://<server-ip/url>:5000.
 For the exact commands go back to **Set up Keycloak**.
 This Frost server has no data in it.
 There is smaple data available on https://fraunhoferiosb.github.io/FROST-Server/deployment/docker.html which is easy to download.

-## Shared option
+## Alternative: shared option
 There is another docker-compose file in the *shared* folder.
 This file allows you to both run the keycloak instance and the frost server with only one file.
 As there is a higher chance of conflicts on your local machine while running it this file is only for experienced developers who already know their way arround docker.
-When choosing this option the keycloak instance runs on http://localhost:3000 and the Frost server on http://localhost:5000.